 As some of you may know, Level343 had some internal changes at the end of 2012.
 Finding someone to fill those shoes was not an easy task, and I’ve been looking for a strong SEO leader for the team.
 This year, I’ll be more involved in the growth of our international business as a global online marketing firm and solidifying client relationships.
 I’ll also be spending more time at conferences than previous years.

-All this means that I needed someone who could take technical SEO, branding and marketing calls, and run with them.
+All this means that I needed someone who could take technical SEO, branding and marketing calls, and our company culture and run with them.
 I needed someone who had the credibility, authority and expertise to take on any SEO project Level343 threw his or her way.
 As it turns out, I got far more than I was hoping for.

 Companies Have Culture?